Principal hierarchies of infinite-dimensional Frobenius manifolds: the extended 2D Toda lattice: Concluding remarks

-In the second part of the paper we construct the deformed flat connection $\tilde\nabla$ on $M_0 \times \C^\times$ and provide an explicit basis $y_{\hat\alpha}$ of deformed flat coordinates.
-We then show that the fundamental matrix associated with the horizontal differentials $dy_{\hat\alpha}$ does indeed factorize in a Levelt normal form.
+In the second part of the paper we have considered the relationship of the extended dispersionless 2D Toda hierarchy with the infinite-dimensional Frobenius manifold $M_0$ defined in~\cite{CDM10}.
+In particular we have constructed the deformed flat connection $\tilde\nabla$ on $M_0 \times \C^\times$ and provided an explicit basis $y_{\hat\alpha}$ of deformed flat coordinates.
 The Principal hierarchy so obtained on $\cL M_0$ coincides with the extended dispersionless 2D Toda.
-Since the Frobenius manifold $M_0$ has a resonant spectrum, the normal form of the fundamental solution of deformed flatness equation in the $\zeta$-plane is not univocally determined but admits an arbitrariness.
-We exploit such arbitrariness to provide a set of deformed flat coordinates, and a related set of Hamiltonian densities defining the principal hierarchy, which satisfy the orthogonality~\eqref{orthogonnn}.
-In this way we construct a principal hierarchy with all the good properties expected from the finite-dimensional case.

 The analysis of the monodromy at $\zeta=0$ of the $\zeta$-flatness equation indicates that the Frobenius manifold $M_0$ has the typical features of quantum cohomology, including a point of classical limit which explains the simple resonance pattern.
-It would be interesting to understand if these hints can be extended to a proper (quantum) cohomological interpretation of $M_0$.
+An interesting open problem would be to understand if these hints can be extended to a proper (quantum) cohomological interpretation of $M_0$.

-The study of the properties of the solutions of the principal hierarchy and of their tau functions will be addressed in subsequent publications.
+Another important direction of research, will be addressed in subsequent publications, is the study of the properties of the solutions of the principal hierarchy and of their tau functions.
 Firstly, we plan to study the solution obtained by extending the potential of the Frobenius manifold to the descendent time variables $t^{\hat\alpha,p}$ of the principal hierarchy, the so-called topological solution, which is of particular interest, especially in connection with possible enumerative applications.
 Secondly, the behavior of a generic solution in the neighborhood of a singular point is expected to have a qualitatively more complicated structure than the $1+1$ case~\cite{D08}, due to the presence of a continuous family of Riemann invariants.

-Further developments will include: the formulation of a family of infinite-dimensional Frobenius manifolds $M_0^{m,n}$ associated with pairs of functions $\la(z), \bla(z)$ with higher-order singularities at the points $0/\infty$ and of the related principal hierarchies; the study of the generalized Stokes phenomenon associated with the behavior of operator-valued linear singular systems on the complex plane and the related problem of the classification of (classes of) infinite-dimensional Frobenius manifolds.
+Related important problems we plan to study are the generalized Stokes phenomenon associated with the behavior of operator-valued linear singular systems on the complex plane and the classification of (classes of) infinite-dimensional Frobenius manifolds.

 {\bf Acknowledgements:} G.~C. acknowledges the hospitality of IPhT in Saclay, of IMPA in Rio de Janeiro and of SISSA in Trieste; the support of the ESF-MISGAM exchange grant n.2324, of the INDAM ``Progetto Giovani'' grant and in particular that of Prof.~J.~P.~Zubelli.